We continue from Pop Eats.

 I think you’re losing a solid ounce of beer in each cup, dropping the total amount to around nine ounces across the three cups.
 Worse, the popcorn was either popped sometime in the distant past or left out in the open for too long, resulting in really soft, disappointing pieces.

 We first ran into the Scrimshaw Pilsner over at BaseLine Tap House, which I review at great length here.
 According to that post, “This German Pilsner is light and crisp with just a little lemon, biscuit, and grass to keep things interesting with a notably dry, clean finish.
 Very easy drinking again with more flavor than the Golden Road.”
 I’ll stick to it.

 The M.I.A.
 Brewing Company Jazz IPA is less bitter than a lot of beers of this style, which many should appreciate.
 It’s worth trying.
 Finally, the Central 28 Beer Company Miss Mary Brown Oatmeal Brown Ale has a nice malty presence with pleasant, mildly sweet caramel and toffee flavors showing through at the conclusion of the sip.
 Another option worth trying.

 Overall, the trios don’t seem to follow the vibe of the rest of the Festival, which may be part of why they’re hidden away inside.
 At nearly ten dollars, the doughnuts aren’t a lot of food and none of what turn out to be toppings impress.
 The finger food trio is the sort of thing that I’d expect to see at Hollywood & Vine.
 Pretty forgettable overall, even if they taste fine in the moment.
-The Pomegranate Mule and beer are good, but this is the one spot where I’d probably recommend forgoing the Flight and ordering separate 6-ounce, $4.25 servings of whatever sounds good.
+The beers are good, but this is the one spot where I’d probably recommend forgoing the Flight and ordering separate 6-ounce, $4.50 servings of whatever sounds good.